Model Context Protocol

 Verification of this page

 This page is anchored at issuance.
-The receipt identifier for the current revision is listed in the page footer below; the receipt may be verified against Bitcoin using the published MIT verifier or any OpenTimestamps client.
+The published MIT verifier checks the receipt's structure offline; any OpenTimestamps client confirms the commitment against Bitcoin itself.
 Updates to this page are themselves anchored, and the receipt is replaced accordingly.